 Since then, I’ve discovered that there are some other hidden or obscure tree nut allergens that may cause those with allergies to tree nuts to react, so I want to inform you about those, too.

-NB: please understand that I am not a doctor or allergist, and am only passing on what I feel is vital and truly helpful information so that anyone with a tree nut allergy (or those who have children with allergies) can do their own research on these allergens.
+NB: please understand that I am not a doctor or allergist.
+I am simply passing on what I feel is vital and helpful information so that anyone with a tree nut allergy (or those who have children with allergies) can do their own research on these allergens.
 Given that my daughter has a severe tree nut allergy, I would very much appreciate anyone putting out such information that may save her from an anaphylactic reaction in future.

-This was a complete surprise to me, as I didn’t know what argan oil was derived from, but had been using it in my hair as my friend, Marie gave me some to try.
+This was a complete surprise to me, as I didn’t know the derivation of Argan oil.
+I had been using it in my hair as a friend gave me some to try.
 It was also in the hair, skin and nails supplement I had been taking.
 The shock came when I was reading the label on the bottle and saw this below the ingredients:

 “Contains Soy and Tree Nut (Argan) ingredients.”